chris-pearce/scally/components/README.md

 </div>
 ```

-However doing this is extremely brittle because now the component has a dependency on the dialog.
+However doing this is extremely brittle because now the component has a dependency on the dialog component.

 The correct way to handle this is to use the concept of a [BEM modifier](http://csswizardry.com/2013/01/mindbemding-getting-your-head-round-bem-syntax/) like so: